 Users complete RSA SecurID Authenticate device registration so that they can use the RSA SecurID Authenticate app (registered on a phone, tablet, or desktop or PC) to authenticate to protected applications.

 Device registration binds the device to the user.
-After device registration, when the user needs to authenticate to an application, RSA SecurID Access prompts the user for Approve with PIN or Authenticate Tokencode.
+After device registration, when the user needs to authenticate to an application, RSA SecurID Access prompts the user for PIN+Approve, PIN+Device Biometrics, or Authenticate Tokencode.
 Users who do not register a device using the Authenticate app are not presented with authentication methods that require the app.
-For a description of how device registration works and what users experience, see the RSA SecurID Access End User Toolkit on RSA Link.
+For a description of how device registration works and what users experience, see Educating Your Users on RSA Link.

 What Happens During Authentication